aryanrathore1012/fake_news_recognizer/README.md

 a project that uses machine learning algorithms and natural language processing to predict if a news is fake or not using title and author of the article

+# need for the model:-

+in todays world theres too much information but nothing to crosscheck if its actually correct or not spreading  misinformation in the process. this model s a small step towards removing fake information from the internet

 # about the dataset

 the csv has 2 datasets train, and the_big_one